rzzzwilson/Random-Stuff/RTIOW/README.rst

 The python code here is inspired by the C++ code in the book "Ray Tracing in One Weekend".

-I (re)discovered the fact that PPM graphics files are simple text files.

-The code here was written to experiment with this:

-write_PPM.py

-Writes a simple PPM file showing gradations of colour.
+I will implement each exercise in the book in Python.
 Also develop C versions in parallel with the python.
 Just for giggles.